 9. Do you expect any major changes to your monthly income or expenses or in your assets or liabilities during the next 12 months? [] Yes [] No If yes, describe on an attached sheet.
-10. Have you paid or will you be paying an attorney any money for services in connection with this case, including the completion of this form? [] Yes [] No If yes, how much? \$ If yes, state the attorney's name, address, and telephone number: 10.
-Have you spent - or will you be spending - any money for expenses or attorney fees in connection with this lawsuit? [] Yes [] No If yes, how much? \$ 11.
-Have you paid-or will you be paying-anyone other than an attorney (such as a paralegal or a typist) any money for services in connection with this case, including the completion of this form? [] Yes [] No If yes, how much? \$ If yes, state the person's name, address, and telephone number: 1211.
+10. Have you spent - or will you be spending - any money for expenses or attorney fees in connection with this lawsuit? [] Yes [] No If yes, how much? \$ If yes, state the attorney's name, address, and telephone number: 11.
 Provide any other information that will help explain why you cannot pay the docket fees for your appeal.
-13 12 .
-State the [city and state] of your legal residence.
+12. State the [city and state] of your legal residence.
 Your daytime phone number: () Your age: Your years of schooling: [Last four digits of] your social-security number: